RAFTA-AIRBORNE/AEMpyX_public/README.md

 (7) Finally, the remaining open source toolboxes you want to use need to be installed, either via the anaconda framework, or the _pip_ command.

-(8) Once in the activated conda environment \texttt{AEMpyX}, there are several ways to start python scripts or jupyter notebooks \url{https://jupyter.org/}.
+(8) Once in the activated conda environment _AEMpyX_, there are several ways to start python scripts or jupyter notebooks (_https://jupyter.org/_).

-For getting started with python **scripts**, we suggest to use the _spyder_ IDE \url{https://www.spyder-ide.org/}, which is already installed within \texttt{AEMpyX}.
-It has been developed for easy development of python software, including visualisation with \texttt{matplotlib} and derived packages.
-Current versions (5.X) also allow to work with other languages as  JULIA or R languages, or with jupyter notebooks by installing the appropriate plugin.
+For getting started with python **scripts**, we suggest to use the _spyder_ IDE (_https://www.spyder-ide.org_/), which is already installed within the _AEMpyX_ environment.
+It has been developed for easy development of python software, including visualisation with _matplotlib_ and derived packages.
+Current versions (5.X) also allow to work with other languages as _JULIA_ or _R_, or with _jupyter notebooks_ by installing the appropriate plugin.

-However, as we have defined the environmental variables in step (6), the scripts can be run from anywhere in the system, either from the activated AEMpyX environment, or using _conda run_ (see, _https://docs.conda.io/projects/conda/en/latest/commands/run.html_) from an initialized conda (i.e., base environment).
+However, as we have defined the environmental variables in step (6), the scripts can be run from anywhere in the system, either from the activated _AEMpyX_ environment, or using _conda run_ (see, _https://docs.conda.io/projects/conda/en/latest/commands/run.html_) from an initialized conda (i.e., base environment).
 Running python scripts directly from the command line can be done in different ways:

 _python3 -u mypythonscript.py > output.log_,